lschulz/scion-cpp/README.md

   protobuf-compiler-grpc
 ```

-Make sure to initialize the submodules in `deps/` and `examples/deps/`.
+Make sure to initialize the submodules in `deps/`.
 ```bash
 git submodule update --init --recursive
 ```